AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-oct-4-21.md

 * Break Line

 Previously, rich text could only be added to comments or custom fields through Workfront itself or the Workfront API.

-For more information on the Create record and Update record modules, see [Adobe Workfront modules](../../../workfront-fusion/apps-and-their-modules/workfront-modules.md).

-For more information on the rich text available in comments or custom fields, see [Update work](../../../workfront-basics/updating-work-items-and-viewing-updates/update-work.md).